miyakawataku/fluent-plugin-nsca/README.md

 * Host name
   * Name of the monitored host.
   * The corresponding property in the Nagios configuration is `host_name` property in a `host` definition.
 * Service description
   * Name of the monitored service.
-  * The corresponding property in the Nagios configuration is `service_description` in a `service` definition.
+  * The corresponding property in the Nagios configuration is `service_description` property in a `service` definition.
 * Return code
   * The severity of the service status.
   * 0 (OK), 1 (WARNING), 2 (CRITICAL) or 3 (UNKNOWN).